Tseipii89/ot-harjoitustyo/README.md

 Do a normal clone of the git repo to your wanted folder (the command is "git clone git@github.com:Tseipii89/ot-harjoitustyo.git").

-Then use your terminal to navigate to the root of the just cloned program and run "mvn compile exec:java -Dexec.mainClass=Main"
+Then use your terminal to navigate to the root of the just cloned program and run "mvn compile exec:java -Dexec.mainClass=main.Main"

 You can also create a JAR file via command "mvn package".
 This file can be found at *target/FlappyBird-1.0-SNAPSHOT.jar*